-A toilet that uses less water than a standard one during flushing, for the
+A low-flush toilet is a toilet that uses less water than a standard one during flushing, for the

 purpose of conserving water resources.
 The units are about the same size